-Scope of International Obligations First cycle 2011 UPR Recommendations to Government of Nepal Uphold international rights Continue its efforts to overcome discrimination and social exclusion on the basis of gender, caste, class, ethnic group, disability or geographic situation, in order to ensure the respect of civil, political, economic, social and cultural rights (Argentina) Nepal is a party to 24 human rights related instruments including the International Convention on the Elimination of all forms of Racial Discrimination (ICERD).
+Scope of International Obligations

+7. Nepal is a party to 24 human rights related instruments including the International Convention on the Elimination of all forms of Racial Discrimination (ICERD).
 Nepal Treaty Act, 1990 states that the provision of a treaty to which Nepal is a party shall prevail for the purpose of the Treaty if there is any inconsistency with Nepalese Laws and be enforceable as good as Nepalese law.
 However, Nepal has not submitted a CERD Report since 2004 which is negligence of the Government in promoting Dalit rights.
 The Government has not effectively implemented various recommendations and concluding observations received from treaty bodies on its state reports in terms of advancing Dalit rights.

-Specific follow up actions/recommendations proposed to the government Uphold its international human rights obligations, submit the reports to Treaty Bodies including CERD after wider consultation with stakeholders in a timely manner; Implement the recommendations made by Treaty Bodies, specifically, the recommendations made since Nepal's first UPR; CCPR and CESCR 2014 and CRC OP 2012 and CEDAW 2011.
-Develop a National Plan of Action with adequate resource allocation to eliminate caste based discrimination and untouchability and empower the Dalit community.
-Constitutional and Legal Framework First cycle 2011 UPR Recommendations to Government of Nepal Implementation status Specific follow up actions/recommendations proposed to the government
+- Uphold its international human rights obligations, submit the reports to Treaty Bodies including CERD after wider consultation with stakeholders in a timely manner; - Implement the recommendations made by Treaty Bodies, specifically, the recommendations made since Nepal's first UPR; CCPR and CESCR 2014 and CRC OP 2012 and CEDAW 2011. - Develop a National Plan of Action with adequate resource allocation to eliminate caste based discrimination and untouchability and empower the Dalit community.

+Constitutional and Legal Framework

-Constitution Making Process Ensure full participation of ethnic groups and castes in the Constitution-making process, in particular in the Constituent Assembly (Poland) The Interim Constitution 2007 has ensured the Right against Untouchability and Racial Discrimination (Article 14) as fundamental rights.
+Constitution Making Process

+8. The Interim Constitution 2007 has ensured the Right against Untouchability and Racial Discrimination (Article 14) as fundamental rights.
 Currently, Nepal is in a political transition, striving to write a new constitution through the second Constituent Assembly (CA) while the first CA demised without delivering the constitution in the given tenure.
 The drafting of a new constitution has remained entangled.

+• Ensure that the constitution is promulgated by this second CA and enshrines the rights of the Dalit community.

+Nepal Treaty Act, 2047 (1990) Clause 9 (1)

+Please find a link to a compilation of all recommendations made by international human rights mechanisms on caste-based discrimination: http://idsn.org/caste-discrimination-and-human-rights/

+Existing Laws

-Ensure that the constitution is promulgated by this second CA and enshrines the rights of the Dalit community.
-Existing Laws While appreciating the fact that the Government's priorities include combating castebased discrimination, ensure that the policy is fully implemented also by the local authorities in rural and remote areas (Czech Republic) Review and adopt relevant legislation and policies, including bills related to caste-based discrimination, the Women's Commission, the Dalit Commission, the rights of indigenous peoples and the rights of the child, to ensure full compliance with international human rights standards (Norway) The Caste Based Discrimination and Untouchability (Offence and Punishment) Act, 2011 is the main law that has criminalized the act of caste based discrimination and untouchability in any form anywhere.
+9. The Caste Based Discrimination and Untouchability (Offence and Punishment) Act, 2011 is the main law that has criminalized the act of caste based discrimination and untouchability in any form anywhere.
 However, the implementation is very weak.
 Still there are number of laws that contain discriminatory provisions against Dalit.

 Strengthen its measures to effectively implement the Caste-based Discrimination and Untouchability (Offence and Punishment) Act and to eliminate all forms of discrimination against the Dalit community, as recommended by the Human Rights Committee (CCPR) in 2014.
 In particular, by sensitizing law enforcement officials, investigating and prosecuting those responsible for discrimination against Dalits and conducting awareness-raising campaigns on the rights of Dalits, as recommended by the Committee on Economic, Social and Cultural Rights (CESCR) in 2014.

-Criminalize discrimination based on caste, gender, religion, ethnicity, political belief or disabilities (Germany) Eliminate all forms of discrimination and pass the bill on caste-based discrimination and untouchability (Denmark) Take the necessary legal and policy measures to end discrimination, including of women, children and Dalits (Netherlands) Take further steps to eliminate discrimination against vulnerable or marginalized groups, including on the basis of gender or caste, by enacting laws to criminalize all forms of discrimination (United Kingdom) Institutional and Human Rights Infrastructure Provide the National Dalit Commission and the National Women's Commission with sufficient resources to There is the National Human Rights Commission (NHRC), National Women Commission (NWC), National Dalit Commission (NDC) and the National Muslim Commission (NMC).
+Institutional and Human Rights Infrastructure

+10. There is the National Human Rights Commission (NHRC), National Women Commission (NWC), National Dalit Commission (NDC) and the National Muslim Commission (NMC).
 The NDC has still to receive a statutory mandate despite the recommendation by first UPR to make it a statutory body and resourceful.
 However, still it lacks essential capacity, resources and independent status to effectively fulfil its mandate of monitoring the cases of caste-based discrimination and untouchability across the country and providing policy recommendations to the government.
-It is highly appreciated that there is a statutory provision to include at Immediately take steps to pass the bill of the National Dalit Commission which is pending in parliament and ensure that the NDC will be a constitutional body with the promulgation of new constitution;
+It is highly appreciated that there is a statutory provision to include at least one Dalit woman in the NWC.
+Other than this, the NHRC has lacked any Dalit representation since its establishment.
+The government has not equally implemented the recommendations of these national human rights institutions.